HumanCenteredOS/hcos-governance/governship-framework/HCOS_Governship_Framework.md

 - meaningful outcomes and whether findings lead to action
 - access, exclusion, handoff, reimbursement, and cross-boundary failures
 - workforce capability, psychological safety, learning capacity, and knowledge continuity
+- qualitative accounts of how people experience the system
+- recurring stories that may reveal hidden burden, exclusion, confusion, or harm
+- differences between the official process narrative and lived experience
 - unintended consequences
 - implementation failures

 ### Step 7 — Learn

-Use findings, feedback, incidents, and new evidence to improve the resource or system.
+Use findings, feedback, incidents, new evidence, lived experience, and preserved system stories to improve the resource or system.

 ### Step 8 — Revise, Preserve, or Retire